Suspects arrested over brazen jewel theft from Paris’ Louvre museum

 Scores of investigators have been involved in chasing down those suspected of the heist, which Louvre director Laurence des Cars called a “terrible failure.”

-French media first broke news of the arrests, with CNN-affiliate BFMTV reporting that two suspects in their thirties and known to police were detained on Saturday evening local time.
+French media first broke the news of the arrests, with CNN affiliate BFMTV reporting that two men in their thirties and known to police were detained on Saturday evening local time.

+Authorities tracked down the suspects by using their DNA, according to BFMTV.

-At least two other individuals suspected of being involved in the heist remain at large, according to BFMTV.
+At least two other individuals suspected of being involved in the heist remain at large, BFMTV reported on Sunday.

-Paris prosecutor Laure Beccuau said “one of the men arrested was preparing to leave the territory from Roissy airport,” also known as Charles de Gaulle airport, a facility near Paris.
+Paris prosecutor Laure Beccuau said that “one of the men arrested was preparing to leave the territory from Roissy airport,” also known as Charles de Gaulle airport, near Paris.

 The prosecutor did not confirm the number of arrests or say if any of the jewels were recovered.